mesosphere/dcos-docs-site/pages/1.11/security/ent/secrets/secrets-api/index.md

 # About the Secrets API

 The Secrets API allows you to manage secrets and perform some backend functions such as sealing and unsealing the Secret Store.
 It offers more functionality than the DC/OS GUI.

 # Request and response format

-The API supports JSON only.
-You must include `application/json` as your `Content-Type` in the HTTP header, as shown below.
+The API supports JSON for all endpoints and binary data for some endpoints.
+You must include `application/json` or `application/octet-stream` as your `Content-Type` in the HTTP header, as shown below.

     Content-Type: application/json

+or

+    Content-Type: application/octet-stream

 # Host name and base path